Listen to this page by clicking the player . . .

 Regarding “talk therapy,” while talking and sharing may provide some relief, the new findings of neuroscience have proven that effective therapy involves much more than talking, and that therapies that incorporate body-brain-and-relationship, and also which understand and work with trauma, promote change more easily.
 For example:

-Somatic, or Experiential Psychotherapy (they mean the same thing) takes into account what is happening in the body, provides support for healing developmental wounding, and enhances and expedites healing.
+Somatic Psychotherapy takes into account what is happening in the body, provides support for healing developmental wounding, and enhances and expedites healing.

 Trauma Work (which is also somatic, because trauma is in the brain and body), provides specific resourcing and healing for trauma.

-Parts Work and Psychodrama are right-brained, creative techniques that greatly facilitate healing.
+Parts Work, Psychodrama and Experiential Psychotherapy are right-brained, creative techniques that greatly facilitate healing.